skip navigation

 Since most attendees will not be able to leave the building to eat meals, it's important to offer for sale something other than soft drinks, candy and chips.
 Milk, juice, fresh vegetable trays, fresh fruit and several nutritious sandwich or other meal choices should also be made available.
 Pizza, walking tacos, sub sandwiches and sloppy joes are also popular choices.

-All visiting teams are strongly encouraged to frequent the concession stands of its hosts in an effort to support the host's youth basketball program.
+All visiting teams are strongly encouraged to frequent the concession stands to support the host's youth basketball program.
 If a host offers a poor selection of food and drink, teams can leave the building to get what they feel they need, consume those items off-premises, and then submit a complaint form to the League regarding the adequacy of concessions (see Attachment #1).
 Teams arriving with coolers filled with food and drink to be consumed between games should likewise be reported by the host team on the complaint form.
 Teams that bring in food and drink to a meet (other than liquids consumed by team members during games) on a repeated basis will be disciplined with sanctions ranging from loss of hosting privileges to not inviting that team back to play next season.

 Every season, someone ends up unhappy relative to financial considerations when a meet is cancelled.
 Visiting teams want fees waived, but hosts want to keep their hosting credits - - we can't do both - - it's one or the other.
 As a result, in the case of inclement weather, where a meet ends up being cancelled or re-formatted because some teams don't come, the financial issues will be resolved as follows (no discretion, no negotiation and no debate):